Primary Japanese in the UK

 In early 2002, the Department for Education and Skills (DfES) issued the Green Paper which was aimed to set the path for improving Britain’s performance at languages over the next decade and beyond.
 One of the ambitions spelled out in the Paper was a proposal to make languages an entitlement for all Primary school children by 2012....

-This overview aims to present a snapshot of the state of Japanese studies in United Kingdon primary schools in 2003.
+This overview aims to present a snapshot of the state of Japanese studies in United Kingdom primary schools in 2003.
 Its scope includes areas of reasonable certainty, for example the position of Japan within the primary curriculum in different parts of the UK, as well as issues about which it is hard to be definitive, for example the precise number of schools teaching about Japan....

 Case Study: Primary Japanese in Australia